Today, as a mom, you will have dozens of little teachable moments with your child.

 They are short snippets of time that come and go with us scarcely noticing.

-A teachable moment is an opportunity for sincere praise, nuggets of wisdom as well as for living in the transparency of asking forgiveness when you mess up as a parent.
+A teachable moment is simply an opportunity for sincere word of encouragement, a nugget of wisdom or living in the transparency of asking forgiveness when you mess up as a parent.

 These opportunities are abundant for eyes that are looking and waiting for them.
 Grab some of them and shape a character today.